 The School Council gives pupils a voice in the development of Malin Bridge Primary School.
-Pupils are elected annually and the School Council has two representatives, one boy and one girl, from each class from Y1 upwards.
-School Council meetings and Class Meetings are held every two weeks.
+Pupils are elected annually and the School Council has two representatives, one boy and one girl, from each class from Y3 upwards.
+School Council meetings are held every two weeks.

 We believe that the School Council encourages pupils to understand and value the ideals of British Values, democracy and citizenship.
-Our School Council makes links with other schools both in the UK and abroad (through the British Council) and focuses on a wide range of issues including the environment, lunchtime routines and the curriculum.
+Our School Council focuses on a wide range of issues including the environment, lunchtime routines and the curriculum.
 This year, we will be learning how to be good citizens.
 Each half-term, we will take part in discussion and activities centred on different aspects of citizenship.